celiosantosjr/BEAF/README.md

 /home/usr/PATHWAY_TO_HERE/BEAF-master/OUTPUT/$Out
 	Folder containing the FASTQC results of trimming before files merging: FASTQCresults File containing the summary of analysis: Log.txt
-	File containing the reads identified as hits: hits.fa.gz Folder containing the Blastx/n results: blast_hits
+	File containing only the SubReference table: SubRefs.tsv File containing the reads identified as hits: hits.fasta.gz Folder containing the Blastx/n results: blast_hits
 	Folder containing sequences after Blast-filtering: read_hits
 	Folder containing contigs after assembly: contigs
 	Folder containing identified orf's by contigs file: ORFs

+.....Errors:
+/home/usr/PATHWAY_TO_HERE/BEAF-master/OUTPUT/Errors
+	Any Output that could not find a single contig will be moved to this folder (in an $Out folder inside the Errors folder) Notice that these outputs are not necessarily errors, as they can simply be outputs that had few hits Sometimes, though, the SPADES assembly runs into problems, and cannot properly bin contigs For each folder in the Errors folder, it is recommended to try running BEAF again for that set of Sample/Reference in case that the Log.txt inside the output folder shows a high number of hits
+	Inside the Errors folder, you can also find a file named 'config.redo'.
+If you want to retry for all files which presented an error, just move this file to the BEAF-master folder and rename it to config.file.
+It is already formatted in the config.file format, and contains only the information to retry the outputs that BEAF couldn't find contigs for.
+Remember that, if the Log.txt actually shows a low number of hits, this will probably not be an error, but just an indication of low homology.

+- Continue Function

+In case BEAF is stopped abruptly (as in a power surge or in any other case the computer or program would shut down unexpectedly), the program is able to continue the last run from the point it stopped.
+It will usually work well in that sense, as it is programmed in modules and will continue from the last module before it stopped.
+Be aware that by using the continue function, BEAF will not be able to calculate the time the run took properly (and the same applies if the computer is put in hibernation mode during it's running).

+Alternatively, when using a long list of sets of sample/reference in contigs.file, you can simply delete CR.step, CR.mode and the Buckets folder (if present) from the BEAF-master folder, and use the continue function.
+This will make it so that the time of running is accurate, and also minimize the chance of errors (although it is already very small for this 'continue function').

 ```

 # Speeding up the process

-(1) To speed up all process, you can disabilitate some functions over the script, this will be done running script
-soft_BEAF10.11.65.sh instead BEAF.sh. - This pipeline does not make the fastq file trimming, quality test of fastq files,
-assembly retry (it would take small kmers scenario which can take more time instead for genomes binning), QUAST assessment or
+(1) To speed up all process, you can disabilitate some functions over the script, this will be done running script soft_BEAF10.11.65.sh instead BEAF.sh. - This pipeline does not make the fastq file trimming, quality test of fastq files, assembly retry (it would take small kmers scenario which can take more time instead for genomes binning), QUAST assessment or ORFs prediction;
-ORFs prediction;

 	$ cd /PATHWAY_TO_HERE/BEAF-master
 	$ ./BEAF.sh
 	Option -s

 (2) Alternativelly, you can run our helper script named optimizer.sh, already included.
-We strongly recommend run this script
-when running genomes binning function.
+We strongly recommend running this script when running genomes binning function.
 It will request user password, since it works as a constant renicer device.
-It should be
-run in a new terminal, so your system will work with two independent terminals.
+It should be run in a new terminal, so your system will work with two independent terminals.

 	$(1) cd /PATHWAY_TO_HERE/BEAF-master
 	$(1) ./BEAF.sh